Help Kids Learn to Challenge Assumptions

 - The lady at the flea market called Mia “a terrible sales donkey.”
 What information might have helped her understand the situation?

-enter Step 3: Challenging Assumptions Animal Activity
+Step 3: Challenging Assumptions Animal Activity

 The animal assumptions are: